Syrion89/syrion89.github.io/_posts/2020-10-31-ios-dviav2-url-runtime-manipulation-frida.md

 ![Screenshot]({{ site.baseurl }}/images/2020-10-31-ios-dviav2-url-runtime-manipulation-frida/img4.png)

-By clicking on the string, we can see it at address **0x1003476e0**.
+By clicking on the string, we can find it at address **0x1003476e0**.

 ![Screenshot]({{ site.baseurl }}/images/2020-10-31-ios-dviav2-url-runtime-manipulation-frida/img5.png)

-By looking at the memory map, we can see that our string is in the **__cstring** section, this section is part of the **__TEXT** segment, it’s a read-only area, containing the **“Literal string constants (quoted strings in source code)”** as reported in the [Apple documentation](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/CodeFootprint/Articles/MachOOverview.html#//apple_ref/doc/uid/20001860-BAJGJEJC).
+By looking at the memory map, we can see that our string is in the **__cstring** section, this section is part of the **__TEXT** segment, it’s a read-only area containing the **“Literal string constants (quoted strings in source code)”** as reported in the [Apple documentation](https://developer.apple.com/library/archive/documentation/Performance/Conceptual/CodeFootprint/Articles/MachOOverview.html#//apple_ref/doc/uid/20001860-BAJGJEJC).

 ![Screenshot]({{ site.baseurl }}/images/2020-10-31-ios-dviav2-url-runtime-manipulation-frida/img6.png)